 Video: How to Write a Book in Word

 Want more videos like this?
-Be sure to subscribe to my YouTube channel for weekly videos!
+Be sure to subscribe to our YouTube channel for weekly videos!

-So with that, let's take a closer look at how to write a book with Word.
+So with that in mind, let’s take a closer look at how to write a book in Microsoft Word.

 The Basics of Book Writing in Word